Skip to main content

 If you plan to continue using your "land line" for calls, then you will need to connect your phone to your router or hub - either directly to a spare LAN port on the back or via a device called an ATA (analogue telephone adapter) which converts your phone's analogue signals into digital bits to transmit the call across the internet.

-Because calls will be delivered over the internet, to your router, any extension wiring you have will cease to work.
+After the big switch off, any equipment wired to your router that isn’t compatible will no longer work.
 If you need to make calls in various rooms throughout the house, a VoIP-enabled DECT phone is the best solution.

 Because your phone will plug into a router or a separate IP Converter (called an ATA) that is powered by your home electricity, you won't be able to make or receive calls in the event of a power cut.
 A mobile phone is your best option for a back-up in these circumstances.